Review: 13 Reasons Why

 The irony of the TV show is that seemingly, the one person on the list who carries the biggest weight of guilt, feels the most pain, is the one who is maybe the least “responsible” of all, and indeed may even have been a way out of her pain if she could have held on to it, or he could have expressed it.
 There is a specific event that effectively becomes a rubicon for Hannah, but that is something that waits in Chapter 11.
 It is also interesting that the only time Hannah’s narration mentions Clay by name is at the start of that tape.

-Wrestling with the idea truth runs through this series too.
+Wrestling with the idea of truth runs through this series too.
 Clay’s friend Tony constantly reminds him that the events he’s listening to are told through Hannah’s eyes, and that others may see exactly the same events in very different ways.
+She is almost the textbook Unreliable Narrator.
 Everyone has secrets; everyone has problems to deal with; everyone has a point of view, and we don’t necessarily know the eyes through which they see the world.
 Life is messy, and no punches are pulled.
 Some of the most violent and upsetting events are not glossed over.
-They are shown in graphic detail.
-And that makes it all the more gut-wrenching, because even though you know how Hannah’s story finishes, you hope that it doesn’t, even to the moment where you see it happen.
+They are shown in graphic detail, and that makes it all the more heartbreaking, because even though you know how Hannah’s story finishes, you hope that it doesn’t, even to the moment where you see it happen.
 That depiction is not sugar-coated.
 It’s gut-wrenching, in fact.

 (1) I’ve also read the novel.
-They differ in a number of respsects, most notably in that Clay listens tot he tapes in a single night, and as result i more of a bystander, more pssive in the narrative.
+They differ in a number of respsects, most notably in that Clay listens to the tapes in a single night, and as result is more of a bystander, more passive in the narrative.
 The TV series gives time and characters more time to unfold.